 This operation sets the first edge of a face to the currently selected edge.
-This step is often needed to orient a face's "zero" edge towards a street (e.g. for placing the buildings front correctly).
+This step is often needed to orient a face's zero edge toward a street (for example, for placing a building's front correctly).
 If a face is selected, the highlighted gradient line indicates the first edge (with gradient from vertex 0 to vertex 1).